Current opportunities

 For details, see:

 • These fellowships are open to anyone, regardless of whether you are a US citizen of permanent resident, and you can apply either before or after you have been accepted at KU.
-They provide three years of support for salary, tuition, fees, and other educational costs ($50,000/year).
-For the current round of competition, the due date for full proposals is still TBD.
+They typically provide three years of support for salary ($40,000/year) as well as tuition, fees, and other educational costs ($10,000/year).
+For the current round of competition, the due date for full proposals is currently TBD.

 For details, see: